-Space probe changes skin color of Americans
+Space probe changes our skin color

-America is becoming a majority nonwhite nation because we PRAYED that it would.
+America is becoming a nonwhite nation because we PRAYED that it would.
 And not just an ordinary prayer.
 It was a prayer composed by our "best and brightest" and "hand delivered" to God.

 The prayer was delivered to the heavens on March 2, 1972 aboard the spacecraft Pioneer 10.
 The purpose of the mission was to explore the solar system.
 After passing the moon, crossing Mars' orbit, and traversing the Asteroid Belt, Pioneer 10 passed within 81,000 miles of Jupiter on December 3, 1973.
 The spacecraft obtained the first close-up images of the planet, taking measurements of its radiation belts, magnetic fields and predominantly liquid composition.